 Villupuram district has the huge number of solar pump installations for agriculture during 2015 to 2019 (Agricultural Engineering Extension Centre, Villupuram district).
 There are 24 blocks in Villupuram district.
 Out of which, solar pumps for irrigation were installed in 19 blocks.
 Purposive sampling procedure was used to select the solar irrigated farmers.
 The solar samples were identified with the help of institutional information and adopting snow ball sampling technique.
-From the same location same number of randomly, selected electric operated farmers were also contacted for making comparative analysis.
+From the same location same number of randomly, elected electric operated farmers were also contacted for making comparative analysis.
+A sample of 30 technical people were who contacted from the four divisions of agricultural engineering department in Villupuram district so as to get better clarity and elicit technical detail pertaining to solar irrigation system.

-A quota of 45 each of solar and electric operated sample farmers altogether 90 sample respondents were contacted for the conduct of this research study.
+A quota of 45 each of solar and electric operated sample farmers and 30 technical experts altogether 120 sample respondents were contacted for the conduct of this research study.